adityaraman27/flappy-game-ai/README.md

 #  Flappy Bird AI

 ##  Project Overview

-This project is an implementation of an Artificial Intelligence agent that learns to play the Flappy Bird game using the NEAT (NeuroEvolution of Augmenting Topologies) algorithm.
+This project involves the implementation of an Artificial Intelligence agent that is able to learn how to play the Flappy Bird game using the NEAT algorithm.

-Instead of manually coding rules, the AI evolves over generations and improves its performance by learning how to avoid obstacles and maximize score.
+The AI agent does not require any rules to be hardcoded; instead, it uses evolution to improve its performance by learning how to avoid obstacles and maximize scores.

 ## Problem Statement

-Flappy Bird is a simple yet challenging game that requires precise timing and decision-making.
-The problem addressed in this project is:

-Can an AI agent learn to play Flappy Bird efficiently without being explicitly programmed?

-This project explores how machine learning, specifically neuroevolution, can be applied to solve real-time decision-making problems.